Skip to Content

 How To Slice Skirt Steak

 Skirt steak is only tough if it isn’t cooked and sliced correctly.
 For tender, buttery skirt steak, it’s really important to slice it against the grain.
-Here’s how it’s done:
+Here’s how:

-1. Look closely at your beautiful grilled skirt steak and figure out which way the muscle fibers run.
+1. Look closely at the grilled skirt steak and figure out which way the muscle fibers run.
 Those muscle fibers are the ‘grain’ you’ll be slicing against.

-2. Let the meat rest after grilling for a good 10 minutes.
-This is yet another way to ensure the steak is tender and juicy.
+2. Let the meat rest after grilling for 10 minutes to ensure the steak is tender and juicy.

 3. Take your nice sharp chef’s knife, and slice across those grains, or muscle fibers.

-4. Slice the skirt steak thinly, too.
+4. Slice the skirt steak thinly.
 Thin pieces of steak, cut across the grain will not be tough!

 grilled skirt steak being sliced thinly on a cutting board